michaelpappas/craigslist-scraper-emailer/readme.md

 # Craigslist Scraper/Emailer
 A Python script that reads Craigslist listings for a provided search URL.
 If a new search result is found then an email is sent with the posting image, price, and link to the posting.

-Two versions scripts are available; one for running on OSX and one for running on a Raspberry Pi.
+Two versions of the script are available; one for running on unix and one for running on a Raspberry Pi.

 ## Table of Contents